-By: Steve Haskell, Vice President, Kay Properties and Investments, LLC
+By Steve Haskell, Senior Vice President at Kay Properties and Investments

 When checking off the boxes for your 1031 exchange “to do” checklist, choosing a qualified intermediary should be on top of that list.
 The IRS requires exchangers to employ a qualified intermediary (aka “QI, “accommodator,” or “facilitator”) to receive the funds upon sale of the exchanger’s property.
 Section 1031 of the Department of the Treasury Regulations authorizes the QI to receive and hold the funds, advise on compliance matters, and prepare all agreements and documentation pertaining to the 1031 exchange transaction to ensure the exchange is executed properly under the Internal Revenue Code and Treasury regulations.